Stuck In The Dirt: After Years Of Promises, Atlanta's Fabled Luxury Skyscraper Clouded In Mystery

 “I did have one person make an offer.
 [But] they got cold feet because they felt they weren't getting a straight story from the sales office,” said the broker, who has sold homes in Atlanta for 20 years.
 “It was really just based on lack of confidence in the sales office.”

-If clients ask today about No2 Opus Place, the broker said she still takes them to the sales office, but will have a word of caution after the tour.
+If clients ask today about No2 Opus Place, the broker said she still takes them to the sales office, but offers a word of caution after the tour.

 “I [tell clients], ‘Let’s go have a look,’" she said.
 "And then I tell you, ‘Let me be honest with you.
 I don’t think that project is going forward.'"